epfl-ada/ada-2024-project-bigdada/README.md

      pip install -r pip_requirements.txt
      How to use the library

-**Dowload the CMU Movies Dataset and extract the folder in the 'Data' folder**
+**Dowload the CMU Movies Dataset and extract the folder in the 'Data' folder.**

 # Project Structure: